-The Center for Medical Research Methodology (CMRM) is devoted to reinforcing medical research methodology as an academic discipline, and to strengthen teaching and education in medical research methodology at the Faculty of Health and Medical Sciences.
+The Center for Medical Research Methodology (CMRM) is devoted to reinforcing medical research methodology as an academic discipline, and to strengthen teaching and education in medical research methodology at the Faculty of Health and Medical Sciences. and across faculties.
 The CMRM is not intended as a duplication of medical scientific theory or decision theory, but as an independent area of clinical and basic research.